 “It’s a razor-sharp buzz-saw!” said Hawkman as he and Hawkgirl dodged a buzzing steel saucer that flew directly at them.
 The Rag Doll dropped free as his device, provided by Alexander the Great, pursued the couple.

-Mister Terrific charged Gustaf Gilroy, who tossed a potion at him.
-“This will give you a nice, long rest!” sneered the green-cloaked man.
+Mister Terrific charged Mister Midas, who tossed a potion at him.
+“This potion is worth your weight in gold!” sneered the green-cloaked man.

-Fumes from the potion wafted up toward Terrific, who jumped back, only to have the green chemical cloud actually turn and follow him.
-He quickly thought of something and then ran to the table of food, leaping upon it, and sprang up to where the razor-sharp saw was buzzing the fleeing Hawkgirl.
+Fumes from the potion wafted up toward Terrific, who jumped back, only to have the golden chemical cloud actually turn and follow him.
+Lest he fall prey to the Golden Curse, Mister Terrific quickly thought of something and then ran to the table of food, leaping upon it, and sprang up to where the razor-sharp saw was buzzing the fleeing Hawkgirl.
 The cloud swirled up as well, and was instantly blown apart by the wind from the spinning buzz-saw.
 He tackled the Rag Doll and slammed a fist into his face, then hung him neatly from a rafter by his loose Raggedy Andy outfit.

 “Yeah, it really is!” laughed Hawkman.